rosemckeon/safeguard-pollinator-land/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Manual deployment with Nginx

+We need to serve the index file in /dist/whatever/browser.

+Set server root to the browser folder and add index.csr.html to the server location for /.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).